divjotarora/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 2020-06-08: Clarify reasoning behind how SDAM determines if a topologyVersion is stale.

-2020-12-01: Require that drivers track iscryptd field from isMaster responses.
+2020-12-01: Add iscryptd and 90th percentile RTT fields to ServerDescription.

 ..
 Section for links.